DivyaGodayal/CoderChef-Kitchen/Linked-List/Swap-Nodes-in-Pairs/README.md

 #### Motivation

-The concept is similar to recursive.
+The concept is similar to the recursive approach.
 We break the linked list into pairs by jumping in steps of two.
-The only difference is, when two nodes are swapped, the head of the pair is now at the second node of the pair.
-This should be assigned to the next pointer of the previous node.
+The only difference is, instead of repeatedly swapping nodes fro the end, like what we achieved using recursion, we do the same thing from the beginning.
+After swapping a pair of nodes, say `A` and `B`, we need to link the node `B` to the node that came before `A` to maintain the required links.
 So we save the previous node in a variable `prevNode`.

 <p align="center">
 <img src="../../Images/Swap-Nodes-in-Pairs/algorithm_8.png" width="500">